Data Model

 Metadata

-field holds information on where the Payload
+In general, the meta field holds information on where the Payload

-is equivalent to the name of the extension.
+most cases, the datasource is equivalent to the name of the extension.
 Both,

-share a global namespace.
+the datasource and the type share a global namespace.
 When it comes to the

-, it can be differentiated between three kinds of datatypes:
+type, it can be differentiated between three kinds of datatypes:

 Meta Types